titpetric/microservice/articles/2019-12-02-introduction-to-protobuf-services.md

 ## Twitch RPC scaffolding

 The main client and server code generators for Twitch RPC are listed in the README for [twitchtv/twirp](https://github.com/twitchtv/twirp).
-Our code generator is available from `github.com/twitchtv/twirp/protoc-gen-twirp`.
+The code generator we will use is available from `github.com/twitchtv/twirp/protoc-gen-twirp`.
 We will add this to our dockerfile:

 ~~~diff
 --- a/docker/build/Dockerfile